 Amalgamation Of Telematica Tracking

-When it comes to vehicular telematics, the GPS tracking devices housed under Linxio are capable of identifying the location of the driver and the vehicle in real-time, see projected scheduled delivery and dispatch, and fatigue management alerts among others.
+When it comes to vehicular telematics, the GPS fleet tracking devices housed under Linxio are capable of identifying the location of the driver and the vehicle in real-time, see projected scheduled delivery and dispatch, and fatigue management alerts among others.

 However, with the progression of 2020, fleet management software will take a deep dive into the immersive world of big data analytics and machine learning/artificial intelligence.
 Introduction of AI and machine learning into the fleet management industry will prove more accurate and in-depth data for interpretation and stratification.
 Integration of smart voice into the pre-existing fleet management software will further strengthen the system to facilitate better driver safety and efficiency.